xire28/js-insert-event/README.md

 - Timer: IE8-

 ## Usage
-Add the class `js-insert` to any node and a bubbling `insert` event will be triggered when inserted.
+Add the class `js-insert-event` to any node and a bubbling `insert` event will be triggered when inserted in the DOM.

 ## Example
 ```html